On this page

-A database that covers 64,000 publicly-traded companies from around the world + more than 275 million private companies.
-Includes detailed financials as well as MarketLine industry surveys and more.
+A database that covers most publicly traded companies worldwide, as well as millions of private firms.
+Includes detailed financials for many firms, as well as MarketLine industry surveys and more.

 Select the Search by Subject or Topic tab at the top, then choose Dossier(Company, Executive, & Industry).